lmondada/dphil-thesis/content/03_compiler/03_graph_defs.md

 formalisation in the hypergraph category @Bonchi2022 @Wilson2022).
-We will see that this definition is particularly well-suited for graph transformation because the graph transformations of interest to us correspond to graph glueing semantics, i.e. akin to double pushout (DPO) rewrites.
+We will see that this definition is particularly well-suited for graph transformation because the graph transformations of interest to us correspond to graph glueing semantics, akin to double pushout (DPO) rewrites.

 At a minimum, a hypergraph is defined by a set of vertices $V$ and a set of (hyper) edges $E \subseteq V^\ast$---we will always consider hypergraphs where